yimyom/odroid-xu4-setup/README.md

 	As most of Mame games will require a simple joystick with buttons, calibration will be very simple.
 	You can use jstest-gtk but as we already install Kodi, we will do the calibration from the command line only.
 With click joystick, the only calibration is to associate buttons (inside the joystick for the directions and fire/select buttons), with their respective direction or function.
 The calibration will be available system-wide and therefore will be used by mame

-## Add virtual memory to your ODroid XU4
+## Add virtual memory to your Odroid XU4
 In order to _extend_ the memory of the Odroid XU4, we want to add a swap file.
 However, it's not a good idea to use the SD-card.
 It's faster but swap file can be written over and over a lot of time, thus reducing the life of the card.
 So we will use the external USB drive, connected as described above (where we assume the drive is always connected and mounted at /media/usb):

 ```bash